phgamper/markdown_blog/README.md

 ## Quick start

 1. Download [markdown.tar](https://github.com/phgamper/markdown_blog/releases) and extract the archive into your server's web folder.
+2. Edit your webservers `DocumentRoot` to point at the projects `public` folder
-2. Modify the `config/general.ini` to personalize your website/blog.
+3. Modify the `config/general.ini` to personalize your website/blog.
 A sample configuration is provided in the `config/general.ini.sample`.
-3. Copy your `*.md` files on the server and provide their location in the `config/config.ini`.
+4. Copy your `*.md` files on the server and provide their location in the `config/config.ini`.
 Again a example is given.
-4. Make sure the server has read and execution access to all linked markdown files.
+5. Make sure the server has read and execution access to all linked markdown files.
-5. Share your thoughts and enjoy!
+6. Share your thoughts and enjoy!

 For detailed information see the [documentation](https://github.com/phgamper/markdown_blog/blob/master/doc.md).